puffetto/spdu/README.md

 Really: you might have each site run even an hardware load balancer, in that case have it spread the requests on multipla HAroxy instances (but I have seen no real world scenario where this makes sense on a single "site", once again unless you are Google or Facebook); you might have one single instance of your daemon servicing requests, but still having HAProxy "shield" it is a good idea (and, once again, I have seen no real world scenario in which it is a good idea to have a single instance of your daemon).

-Besides "portinstall haproxy" and placing a 'haproxy_enable="YES" all you need is a configuration file in /usr/local/etc/haproxy.conf, in this directory you find our example.
+Besides "portinstall haproxy" and placing a 'haproxy_enable="YES"' in rc.conf, all you need is a configuration file in /usr/local/etc/haproxy.conf, in this directory you find our example.
 Some tricks/notes on this configuration follow.

-As said I have five copies of my daemon listening all only on localhost on ports 4441-4445; all this configuration does is:
+As said I have five copies of my daemon, listening all only on localhost on ports 4441-4445; all this configuration does is:
 1. Listen on public port 80 (and 443 with SSL) and balance the load on the five locale daemons
 2. Skip/ignore dead instances (note that they are all marked "check")
 3. Take care of SSL, after you uncomment the "`bind *:443 ssl crt...`" line (but read below before doing so)